rust-lang/book/2018-edition/src/ch11-03-test-organization.md

-If our project is a binary crate that only contains a *src/main.rs* file and doesn’t have a *src/lib.rs* file, we can’t create integration tests in the *tests* directory and use `use` to import functions defined in the *src/main.rs* file.
-Only library crates expose functions that other crates can call and use; binary crates are meant to be run on their own.
+If our project is a binary crate that only contains a *src/main.rs* file and doesn’t have a *src/lib.rs* file, we can’t create integration tests in the *tests* directory and bring functions defined in the *src/main.rs* file into scope with a `use` statement.
+Only library crates expose functions that other crates can use; binary crates are meant to be run on their own.

 This is one of the reasons Rust projects that provide a binary have a straightforward *src/main.rs* file that calls logic that lives in the *src/lib.rs* file.
-Using that structure, integration tests *can* test the library crate by using `use` to make the important functionality available.
+Using that structure, integration tests *can* test the library crate with `use` to make the important functionality available.
 If the important functionality works, the small amount of code in the *src/main.rs* file will work as well, and that small amount of code doesn’t need to be tested.